 Mother’s Day Greetings!

-Here’s a shout-out to all the moms in our lives - mothers, grandmothers, godmothers, stepmothers, mothers-in-law, aunts, sisters, friends, and all who love us with a mother’s heart - HAPPY MOTHER’S DAY!
+Here’s a shout-out to all the moms in our lives and all who love us with a mother’s heart - HAPPY MOTHER’S DAY!

-The featured item of the month is our replica of the Tiffany Studios’ Rose Bush shade as showcased in the Antiques Road Show video.
-Our version is as beautiful as the original and makes a spectacular hanging lamp.
+This month's featured item is our replica of Tiffany Studios’ Rose Helmet Lamp which is also the subject of this month's newsletter.
+Our version is a beautiful comparison to the original.
+We also present the shade as a decorative hanging lamp.
 See it in the Featured Item section.

 Enjoy our May Newsletter,